grytafey/Eviction-Fighter-QnA/README.md

      - DifferentLeaseViolation
    - NewLL
  * Notice
+   - Challenges to affidavits of service
+   - No service
+   - Service less than seven (7) days before the initial hearing
+   - Service on legal holidays
+   - Service by a named plaintiff or agents
+   - Substituted service on non
+   - Improper substitute service by mail and posting
+   - Improper posting on commercial tenant
+   - If the defendant is confined to a state institution failure to serve the institution's chief executive officer
+   - Improper affidavit of service
+   - Untimely or no affidavit of service
+   - Waiver of defense
+   - Service before filing action
+   - Service on business
+   - Incomplete service
  * Preconditions
    - The plaintiff is not entitled to possession
    - Plaintiff’s agent is not authorized with a proper power of authority